trashgomi/mojique-translation/README.md

 * In the Translator++ file list (on the left), tick the checkboxes of all of the files, and only the files, that you modified.
 * Right click on any file > With x Selected > Export into... > ODS Spreadsheets > patch_output directory.
 * In Git, ensure that your only changes are to those files.
+* Additionally, you can commit your saved .trans file under the _tracked_ folder in the repo, in a subfolder that you make for yourself.
 * Commit to a **new, sensibly-named branch**.
 Push when ready!
 * Your changes will be reviewed.